martinit18/nested_fit/README.md

 Users are required to accept the licence agreement given in LICENCE file.
 Nested Fit is free for academic usage.

-Users are also required to cite the Nested Fit papers here below in their publications (at least (A) and (B)) and their author.
+Users are also required to cite the Nested Fit papers here below in their publications (at least (A) and (B)) and their authors.

 **Reference articles of nested_fit**:
 - [A] M. Trassinelli, *Bayesian data analysis tools for atomic physics*, Nucl.
 Instrum.
 Methods B **408**, 301-312 (2017),